jcswll/TwentyFortyEight/Notes.md

 (This solution would also have fixed the first problem of the board not being visible at all in ObjC.)

 This seems like a step backwards in organization from ObjC (a consequence of the lack of headers).

+---

+Subclassing SKSpriteNode was a headache.
+(Aside from the usual stupidity with `init(coder:)`) The initializer rules mean that `init(value:)` is forced to call `init(texture:color:size:)`, which is the only DI for SKSpriteNode. `init(texture:)` is a convenience initializer.
+So I'm _forced_ to supply a color rather than letting the superclass use its own default.
+I don't even know yet what the effect is.

+Before I found the solution, there was some wrestling with an error about a constant property apparently not being settable inside a convenience initializer.

+`textureForValue:` would be translated according to new Swift naming guidelines as `texture(forValue:)`, but since parameter names are not part of the function signature, that makes the natural `let texture = texture(forValue: value)` produce "error: variable used within its own initial value".
+The compiler can't figure out that the second `texture` is a function invocation for some reason.